 It doesn't have to be this way.
 The markers for Alzheimer's and other diseases of cognitive decline start showing up 15-20 years before the onset.

-Poor dietary choices of sugar foods and processed carbohydrates, along with little activity are the ammunition for this ticking time bomb.
+Poor dietary choices of sugar foods and processed carbohydrates, along with little physical activity are the ammunition for this ticking time bomb.

 The #1 way for women to prevent contracting Alzheimer's disease is to follow a Ketogenic diet.
 That, combined with regular exercise, is the easiest and most strengthened way to shut the door on Alzheimer's.